 rosmarinus officinalis, propagating rosemary under cover

-The plastic bags acting as cloches are held upright with stakes (photo cristina.sanvito - Flickr)
+The bags used as cloches are held upright with stakes (photo cristina.sanvito - Flickr)

-Heel cuttings are taken from semi-ripe stems—those that are starting to harden and take on a woody appearance.
+Heel cuttings are taken from semi-hardwood stems, meaning stems that are beginning to harden and take on a woody appearance.
 This is done in late summer or early autumn.

-• Take a 25 cm stem with a semi-ripe side shoot.
-This side shoot will form the cutting, with a small part of the main branch retained at its base (the famous "heel").
+• Take a 25 cm stem with a semi-hardwood side shoot.
+This side shoot will form the cutting, with a small part of the main branch retained at its base (the famous heel).

 • Place the cutting in a pot and cover the base with a mix of compost and sand.
-Water if the growing medium isn't moist and place in the shade.
-Then, all that's left is to wait for rooting.
+Water if the substrate isn’t moist and place in the shade.
+Then, all that’s left is to wait for rooting.

-Keep your cuttings in a bright spot, protected from frost during winter.
-If you have a cold frame, that's ideal.
-Otherwise, place them near a window in an unheated room in northern regions.
+Keep your cuttings in a bright spot, sheltered from frost during winter.
+If you have a cold frame, that’s ideal.
+Otherwise, near a window in an unheated room is suitable in northern regions.
 In milder climates, pots can overwinter under a tree, sheltered from direct sunlight.

 When to Transplant Rosemary?

-Planting out should be done the following spring, when the weather warms up.
+Planting out is done the following spring, when the weather warms up.

-When planting, remember to water well to help your plant establish.
+When planting, remember to water well to ensure your young plant establishes successfully.

-These are the propagation techniques.
-But know that other options are available for multiplication: sowing seeds, of course, and also layering.
+These are the techniques for propagating rosemary by cuttings.
+But know that other options are available for propagation: sowing seeds, of course, and also layering.
 Plenty of experiments to look forward to!

 To Go Further